floenavi/floenavi/FEATURES.md

 - After receiving feedback for release v3.1, the time-window was changed to 10min and 1 valid AIS message.
+  Effectively, there no longer is any initialization phase.

 Every time a grid interaction is triggered, i.e. receiving an AIS message with positional/movement data, the grid quality (or accuracy) is measured.
 Based on the timeliness and content of the messages, the status icon is changed.

-However, the grid will try to keep positions, bearings and drift of the grid and registered stations as accurate as possible, based on the information that is currently available.
+However, the grid will always try to keep positions, bearings and drift of the grid and registered stations as accurate as possible, based on the information that is currently available.

 #### Grid status icon